Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 And that includes determining whether the listing agent has any offers in hand.

-This tactic becomes official when the buyer’s agent falsely tells the buyer that there are other offers, despite the listing agent confirming that there are none.
+This trick becomes official when the buyer’s agent falsely tells the buyer that there are other offers, despite the listing agent confirming that there are none.

 The buyer is trusting that their agent is honest and will help guide their offer strategy.